NOAA-GFDL/fre-workflows/README.md

 Then, navigate to one of the two links printed to screen in your web browser

+### 12. UPDATEME Inspect workflow progress with a terminal CLI
 Various other cylc commands are useful for inspecting a running workflow.
 Try "cylc help".

 - cylc scan: Lists running workflows